Cultural organizations across the nation host documentary and discussion about John Lewis

 The national watch party offers hope and possibility at a time when the country is hurting, Porter said.

 “I’ve heard people say things like ‘It’s healing.
-It’s a balm,’” Porter said.
+It’s a balm,’ ” Porter said.
 “It’s a unifying kind of film . . . that says you can have ethical leaders, people who are good, in government.
 We are in this period when we are doubting government as an institution.
 This reminds people that government is made of some selfless leaders who really are interested in the collective good.”

 Porter was delighted to work with the network of cultural centers to offer a collective — if virtual — viewing experience, one she says Lewis would have loved.